MicrosoftDocs/windows-dev-docs/hub/apps/design/input/guidelines-for-cross-slide.md

 Use cross-slide for lists or collections that scroll in a single direction.
 For more information, see [Adding ListView controls](/previous-versions/windows/apps/hh465382(v=win.10)).

+> [!NOTE]
-**Note**  In cases where the content area can be panned in two directions, such as web browsers or e-readers, the press-and-hold timed interaction should be used to invoke the context menu for objects such as images and hyperlinks.
+> In cases where the content area can be panned in two directions, such as web browsers or e-readers, the press-and-hold timed interaction should be used to invoke the context menu for objects such as images and hyperlinks.

 :::row:::
    :::column:::